GSA/digitalgov.gov/content/resources/21st-century-integrated-digital-experience-act.md

 ### Action 3.
 Identify and assess top websites

-Within `180 days` of issuance; additional details and instructions are forthcoming (due March 20, 2024; additional details and instructions are forthcoming)
+Within `180 days` of issuance (due March 20, 2024; additional details and instructions are forthcoming)

 ### Action 4.
 Assess common questions and top content for deduplication and SEO

-Within `180 days` of issuance; additional details and instructions are forthcoming (due March 20, 2024; additional details and instructions are forthcoming)
+Within `180 days` of issuance; (due March 20, 2024; additional details and instructions are forthcoming)

 ### Action 5.
 Assess top tasks for self-service optimization

-Within `180 days` of issuance; additional details and instructions are forthcoming (due March 20, 2024; additional details and instructions are forthcoming)
+Within `180 days` of issuance (due March 20, 2024; additional details and instructions are forthcoming)

 ### Action 6.
 Inventory public services

-Within `180 days` of the launch of the Federal Services Index; additional details and instructions are forthcoming (date to be determined; additional details and instructions are forthcoming)
+Within `180 days` of the launch of the Federal Services Index (date to be determined; additional details and instructions are forthcoming)

 {{< accordion icon="content_copy" kicker="Memo M-23-22" title="**Delivering a Digital-First Public Experience, Section IV.A**: Immediate Agency Actions" >}}*Note: For footnotes, [view the full policy guidance as a web page](https://www.whitehouse.gov/omb/management/ofcio/delivering-a-digital-first-public-experience/).*